-Even 24 years after the first Harry Potter books were published and 20 years since a bespectacled Daniel Radcliffe stepped onto our screens, the popularity of the Wizarding World continues unabated.
+Even 25 years after the first Harry Potter books were published and more than 20 years since a bespectacled Daniel Radcliffe stepped onto our screens, the popularity of the Wizarding World continues unabated.

 For those wanting a little extra connection with the fandom, it’s possible to visit some of the locations where the Harry Potter movies were filmed.

 This location appears as itself in virtually all of the films.
 As a working railway station in England’s capital, it’s open to all, and you can go in search of Platform 9 ¾, which was added once the books became such a hit.

 There is also a shop filled with Harry Potter merchandise.
 Outside, a luggage trolley has been artistically embedded into one of the walls, making it possible to have a photo taken to look like you’re on the way to Platform 9 ¾ itself.

 Want to feel the excitement that Harry, Ron, and Hermione felt as they set off for their first term at Hogwarts?
 Then you should book a journey on the Jacobite railway line in Scotland.
 Running from Fort William to Mallaig, passengers get to pass over the iconic curved bridge (Glenfinnan Viaduct) that was seen in so many of the movies.